pathri/ClinicalTrials_Prediction/ClinicalTrials/readme.md

 ### Clinical Trials data population into Neo4J

-For importing and integrating clinical trails, the file integrating_clinicaltrials_with_neo4j.py has to be executed.
+For populating ClinicalTrails data into Neo4J, we need to execute [integrating_clinicaltrials_with_neo4j.py](https://github.com/ambf0632/CompoundDb4jML/blob/main/ClinicalTrials/integrating_clinicaltrials_with_neo4j.py) script.

-The file clinicaltrials.txt has the schema of the Clinical Trials database.
-This is given as an input to the exportCSV function which imports all the data as nodes in to neo4j.
+The file [clinicaltrials.txt](https://github.com/ambf0632/CompoundDb4jML/blob/main/ClinicalTrials/clinicaltrials.txt) has the schema of the Clinical Trials database.
+This is given as an input to the clinicalTrialsDataToNeo4j() function which imports all the data as nodes in to neo4j.

-After importing all the required nodes to Neo4j, for creating the relations between DrugBank and Clinical trials, cypher files are created by giving proper input to the function relationClinicalTrial.

-For this function, we have to input the files created after executing the file https://github.com/ambf0632/CompoundDb4jML/blob/main/DataFusion/C4jV2DataFusion_ClinTrials.ipynb.

-Additionally, details like from table, to table, from attribute, to attribute are also given as input to generate the cypher files.
-On executing the integrating_clinicaltrials_with_neo4j.py, cypher file is generated with commands which creates relationship between
-- Salts of durgbank and clinicaltrials fda applications
-- products of drugbank and clinicaltrials fda applications
-- compounds of drugbank and clinicaltrials fda applications
+Result of the above execute file is a cypher file which can be given